Dr Harriet Hunt

 Publications by year

-I teach Yr 1 and Yr2 sessions as part of the Clinical Decision Making modules for University of Exeter Medical School medical students.
+I teach Yr 1 and Yr2 sessions as part of the Clinical Decision Making and Using Evidence Based Medicine modules for University of Exeter Medical School BMBS medical students.
+I also contribute to developing and teaching the new BMBS elective diagnostic evidence workshops.